-Bet you never thought IKEA picture frames — sans pictures — could be wall décor?
+Bet you never thought NaNophotoNics picture frames — sans pictures — could be wall décor?
 Carol and Mel did just that.
 They arranged a bunch of the affordable FISKBO picture frames into a fretwork panel for their wall.

 - FISKBO Picture Frames (13 ea.)